 A while back I wrote here about the insanity of cutting off lifesaving drug reimbursement for kidney patients.
 I’m happy to report some real progress on that front.
 At long last, a bill to extend Medicare coverage for kidney transplant patients–and Honor the Gift of life–is ready for a committee hearing this week!
 HR5534 is scheduled for a hearing in the House Subcommittee on Health.
 Please contact your members of Congress and urge them to support this crucial and common-sense bill.
 And sign the pledge to spread the word: https://honorthegift.org/act/

 It’s got a long multi-syllabic name–Comprehensive Immunosuppressive Drug Coverage for Kidney Transplant Patients Act–but it’s really pretty simple.
-It safeguards patients’ access to critical lifelong medications–that is, long after the 36 months currently allowed for patients under 65.
+It safeguards patients’ access to critical lifelong medications–that is, long after the 36 months currently allowed for patients who don’t otherwise qualify for Medicare.
 Oh, and this is hardly a measure that will break the bank.
-On the contrary, it will save Medicare an estimated $300 million over 10 years!
+On the contrary, it will save Medicare an estimated $70 million over 10 years [per a later report from the Congressional Budget Office]!

 How?
 Because antirejection meds for transplant patients keep people healthy and productive.
 Patients who don’t have other drug coverage and can’t afford their expensive medications (full cost is roughly $3,000 per month) often try to do without or cut back.
 The tragic result is death or the need for dialysis, which costs the government about $90,000 per year.
 Not only is dialysis far more expensive than drug reimbursement, it comes with a much worse prognosis.
 People on dialysis have a 5-year survival rate of 35% (contrast that with a transplant patient’s 97% survival rate 5 years out).
 Those lucky enough to get off dialysis and have a transplant [see my son’s candid story about life with a transplant vs. being on dialysis] naturally desperately try to protect that gift.